-Our nickel tank plating solution has been developed for use from room temperature up to 50 centigrade.
+You can use this nickel tank plating solution at a temperature range from room temperature up to 60 degrees centigrade.

-Although this nickel tank plating solution can be used at room temperature, by operating it at a higher temperature, greater plating rates and lower-stress deposits can be achieved.
+Although this nickel tank plating solution can be used at room temperature, you can achieve higher plating rates and lower stress deposits by plating at a higher temperature.

 HS Code: 3824 99 70

-If hand polishing, we recommend the copper plating stage as copper is a
+If hand polishing, we recommend a copper plating stage as copper is a

 lot easier to polish than nickel.